erichartline/100-days-of-code-old/log.md

 ### Day 18: 1/21/2017

 **Today's Progress** I finished the Caesars Cipher challenge in Problem Set 2 of CS50.
-I also spent a few hours working on my pomodoro clock project.
+I also spent a few hours working on my Pomodoro clock project.

 **Thoughts** I noticed that Free Code Camp released the beta version of their new curriculum today, and I immediately got excited.
 I really like that the projects now have their own built-in test cases, and they require each of them to pass before you can move on.
-I saw that they are looking for QA testing on the pomodoro clock challenge, so I reworked my current version to match their criteria.
+I saw that they are looking for QA testing on the Pomodoro clock challenge, so I reworked my current version to match their criteria.
 Currently I am passing 15/26 of the tests, and I'm feeling a bit optimistic that I could finish it within the next week.
 Of course, that would mean having to do that instead of CS50.
 I have been going back and forth on that...
 I'm already feeling the benefits of CS50, but I also really want to get my front end certification before FCC switches over.
 Right now I'm leaning toward just doing that, especially since I am loving the clock project.

 **Link(s) to work**